 What about your chart?
 Were any planets stationing at your birth?
 If so, how do the indications of the stations compare with the indications from advancement?

-One of the interesting things about this technique is that a planet that seems retrograde often is revealed to be stationing direct, as in the case of Mercury in the chart of Steve Jobs.
+One of the interesting things about this technique is that a planet that seems retrograde often is revealed to be stationing direct, as with Steve Jobs’s Mercury.
 Unfortunately, little attention is paid to planetary stations near one’s birth in astrology today, even in traditional circles.
-Additionally, too much stress is placed on retrogradation, so it happens that prominent planets are often thought to be weak from retrogradation.
+Additionally, too much stress is placed on retrogradation.
+In this way, it happens that prominent planets are often thought to be weak from retrogradation.
 Get in the habit of checking the week before and the week after a chart, with every chart, and you won’t make this mistake.

 In terms of meaning, the retrograde station has significations of drifting out of reach, being involved in delays and so forth.
 The direct station has significations of a pioneering and determined start, such as with forceful resolve.
 A retrograde station is like someone coming to the party and saying, “oh wait, I’m sorry, I forgot something, and I need to go home to get it”.
 The direct station is like someone who had been tied up for some time and now can move forward with some established plans.

 Just as famous celebrities and politicians make important appearances, so do the planets.
 Their appearances pertain to meetings with the Sun, the king of the chart.